yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort students by a specified exam score
+1. User requests to sort students by a specified exam.
-2. AddressBook shows a sorted list of persons from highest score to lowest
+2. AddressBook shows a sorted list of persons from lowest score to highest.
+Those with unrecorded scores for the specified exam will have their names pushed to the bottom of the list.

     Use case ends.
 ___